 Here at The Rideshare Guy, we’re always looking for new services and apps to help you diversify your driving or delivery services.
-Senior RSG contributor Paula Gibbins profiles a new delivery service similar to Amazon Flex called Point Pickup.
-Her experience and takeaways below!
+Today we are going to profile a new delivery service similar to Amazon Flex called Point Pickup.

-As you probably know, there are a lot of delivery services out there from GrubHub to Postmates to DoorDash and more.
+As you probably know, there are a lot of delivery services out there from GrubHub to DoorDash and more.
 One more to add to the list is Point Pickup.

-Point Pickup is similar to Postmates or Instacart – with Point Pickup, you’re delivering groceries.
-How is Point Pickup different from Postmates, then, or Instacart, and should you sign up for Point Pickup?
+Point Pickup is similar to Instacart – with Point Pickup, you’re delivering groceries.
 I recently tested out Point Pickup and wanted to share my experience.

 They boast low costs due to eliminating the middleman while not limiting themselves to servicing only one industry.
 Point Pickup serves big box and miscellaneous retail, grocery, liquor and specialty foods, automotive, pharmaceutical and laboratory, and many others.